respawn-app/FlowMVI/docs/essenty.md

 ## Compose Lifecycle

 The base `compose` artifact already provides you with everything that is necessary to implement lifecycle support.
-The `essenty-compose` artifact simplifies the provision of lifecycle to UI that subscribes to the stores.
+The `essenty-compose` artifact simplifies the provision of lifecycle to the UI that subscribes to the stores.
 When you create a component, it is assigned a new `Lifecycle` instance by Decompose.
 This lifecycle will be used on the UI to correctly subscribe to the store.